Simple two-question survey

 Definitely.
 We will leverage any suggestions that you can offer from past research or industry knowledge.

-Does is also work in a B2B context?
+Does it also work in a B2B context?

 Yes.
 B2B audiences can be very different.
-Often they even even higher response rates and give more not less details in an open end questions.
-In case they are resistent to answer, we probe for more elaboration.
-Research show that with NPS-style surveys respondents truly enjoy answering.
+Often they have even higher response rates and give more details in an open-end question.
+In case they are resistant to answer, we probe for more elaboration.
+Research shows that with NPS-style surveys respondents truly enjoy answering.
 There is no better way of surveying a broad audience of customers.